MythsList/MythsList-Engine/README.md

 haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc
 ```

-At the moment, you can optionally fix the transition bug in songs with zoomed out cameras.
-- Enter the command `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in powershell/cmd.exe.

-You should have everything ready for compiling the game!
-Follow the section below to continue with the building!
+You should have everything ready for compiling the game, you can continue your building now!

 ------

-### Downloading the Required Programs for Certain Devices
+### Installing the Required Programs for Certain Devices

-- For **Windows**, you have to install [Visual Studio Community 2019](https://visualstudio.microsoft.com/en/vs/community/).
-While installing the program, do not click on any of the options to install workloads but instead, go to the "individual components" tab and choose the following components below (THEY MUST BE INSTALLED OR ELSE YOU WON'T BE ABLE TO COMPILE):
+- For **Windows** devices, you have to install [Visual Studio Community 2019](https://visualstudio.microsoft.com/en/vs/community/).
+While installing the required program, do not click on any of the options to install workloads but instead, go to the "individual components" tab and choose the following components below (THEY MUST BE INSTALLED OR ELSE YOU WON'T BE ABLE TO COMPILE THE GAME):

 ```
 MSVC v141 - VS 2017 C++ x64/x86 build tools